dhhyi/meetup-facades/talk/slides.md

 1. What are Facades?

+2. What can Facades do for you?

-2. When to use Facades?
+3. When to use Facades?

-3. When **not** to use Facades?
+4. When **not** to use Facades?

-4. Lessons Learned from a Project
+5. Lessons Learned from a Project

-5. Introducing Context-Facades
+6. Introducing Context-Facades

 ---